-The term "caregiver" means a person other than a doctor who has the duty to care for the health and personal care of the senior at their place of residence.
+The term "caregiver" means a person other than a doctor who must care for the health and personal care of the senior at their place of residence.
 It can include a spouse or other family member or an employee.

 This crime is a Class 3 felony.
-The maximum punishment is imprisonment for a term of not less than 2 years and not more than 5 years.
+The maximum punishment is imprisonment for a term of not less than two years and not more than five years.

 Criminal financial exploitation of an elderly person

-This offense is committed when a person who stands in a position of trust and confidence to an elderly person takes their property by means of deception or intimidation or illegally uses their assets or resources.
+This offense is committed when a person who stands in a position of trust and confidence to an old person takes their property using deception or intimidation or illegally uses their assets or resources.

 A "person who stands in a position of trust and confidence" is:

-- A parent, spouse, child or other related person;
+- A parent, spouse, child or another related person;

 - A person who co-owns property with the senior;